kylevedder/kylevedder.github.io/misc/state_of_robot_learning_dec_2025.md

 This frustration is compounded by the fact that the touch and feel you have developed from your task iteration can be completely wiped out by a new pretraining of the base policy, sometimes presenting a new (but hopefully much smaller) set of failure modes.
 This DAgger data can be included in a pretraining run, and alongside data scale often results in higher quality predictions and fewer failures.
 With sufficient effort on data iteration, policies can be made to be surprisingly robust.

-As these policies get more robust, they also take more of your time to evalaute their performance.
+As these policies get more robust, they also take more of your time to evaluate their performance.
 If your policy typically fails every 15 seconds, you only need a few minutes of evals comparing training run A vs B to get signal on their performance.
 If your policy takes minutes to hours between failures, you need to spend many hours doing evals to get any relative signal.
-It's tempting to look for offline metrics (e.g. the validation MSE featured in = Generalist's blogpost[^4]), but emperically there is very poor correlation between these offline metrics and on-robot performance.
+It's tempting to look for offline metrics (e.g. the validation MSE featured in = Generalist's blogpost[^4]), but empirically there is very poor correlation between these offline metrics and on-robot performance.

 ### Speeding up your behavior cloning policy (it's hard!)